 With 28 regional parks encompassing 52,000 acres, Santa Clara County Parks is full of hidden hiking gems.

-Start the new year by getting out of your routine and try a new trail (or seven).
 We’ve hand picked seven magnificent hiking adventures, all nearby, to get you outside and experience new terrain and spectacular vistas.

 And to entice you to hike the Magnificent 7, a commemorative t-shirt or bandana awaits those who complete the #PixInParks challenge!